prabhuignoto/react-chrono-docs/docs/introduction/getting-started.md

 Let's build a simple vertical timeline with 3 items.

 ::: info
-The default mode of the component is `VERTICAL_ALTERNATING`.
+The default mode of the component is `HORIZONTAL`.
+To use vertical mode, explicitly set `mode="VERTICAL"`.
 :::

 ```jsx